 Admission to the program is limited and competitive.

-To be eligible for consideration for admission, applicants will have at least a second class engineering degree in computer engineering, computer science or electrical engineering; they will have background in many of the following areas: object-oriented programming, data structures, digital logic, computer organization, circuits & electronics, systems & signals, communications, discrete mathematics, probability & statistics and engineering design.
+To be eligible for consideration for admission, applicants will have at least a second class engineering Degree in Computer Engineering, computer science or electrical engineering; they will have background in many of the following areas: object-oriented programming, data structures, digital logic, computer organization, circuits and electronics, systems and signals, communications, discrete mathematics, probability and statistics and engineering design.